jadebustos/edge-dl/violence-detector/containers.md

 ### Installing podman in Ubuntu 20.04 or earlier

 You will need to configure the [kubic repository to be able to install podman](https://phoenixnap.com/kb/install-podman-on-ubuntu).

+### Installing podman for other Linux distributions

+For other Linux distributions you can get how to install Podman from [the Podman documentation](https://podman.io/getting-started/installation).

 ## Getting the container image for violence-detector